Severe Thunderstorm Warning issued for Bath, Rockbridge by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Bath, Rockbridge by NWS

-Effective: 2021-08-29 15:26:00 EDT Expires: 2021-08-29 15:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS.
+Effective: 2021-08-29 14:59:00 EDT Expires: 2021-08-29 15:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS.
 For your safety, move to an interior room on the lowest floor of a sturdy building.
 Stay away from windows.
 When it is safe to do so, please send your reports of hail of any size, as well as reports of any wind damage, including downed trees or large limbs, to the National Weather Service by calling toll free at 1...8 6 6...2 1 5...4 3 2 4.
 Reports and pictures can also be shared on the National Weather Service Blacksburg Facebook page and on Twitter.
-Target Area: Bath; Rockbridge A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 PM EDT FOR NORTHWESTERN ROCKBRIDGE AND BATH COUNTIES At 326 PM EDT, a severe thunderstorm was located over Hot Springs, moving east at 5 mph.
+Target Area: Bath; Rockbridge A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 PM EDT FOR NORTHWESTERN ROCKBRIDGE AND BATH COUNTIES At 259 PM EDT, a severe thunderstorm was located over Mountain Grove, or near Warm Springs, moving east at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Goshen Millboro Warm Springs Hot Springs Nimrod Hall Lake Moomaw and Mountain Grove.
+Locations impacted include Goshen Warm Springs Millboro Hot Springs Lake Moomaw Nimrod Hall and Mountain Grove.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0